Back in my head…

 Not Quite 12 Steps (Addicted part II)

 The excuse, “no one else understands”, let me continue to associate with other PTSD Addicts.
 There was comfort in their presence.
 There is a real feeling of belonging and safety with others who had “been there”.
-The same as with high risk behavior, it fed the disease.
-Self-medicating out of a bottle or popping pain pills that some got hooked on after an injury.
+The same as with high-risk behavior, it fed the disease.
+We were self-medicating out of a bottle or popping pain pills that some got hooked on after an injury.
 Anything to numb the pain and let us pretend to be normal.
 Denial is still denial, no matter how you dress it up.

 Step 1.
 Admit that there is a problem.